rossberg/wasm/README.md

 table:  ( table <var>* )
 ```

+Here, productions marked with respective comments are abbreviation forms for equivalent expansions.

 ## Scripts

-In order to be able to check and run modules, the S-expression format supports a very, very simple notion of "script", with command as follows:
+In order to be able to check and run modules, the S-expression format supports a very, very simple notion of "script", with commands as follows:

 ```
 script: <cmd>*